|Robert Redford as Jay Gatsby|

 For all my complaining about what a mechanized piece of Hollywood machinery The Great Gatsby turned out to be, I nevertheless get quite a kick out of the film—in spite of not finding it to be particularly good—due to a few Gatsby-esque reasons of my own.
 The pleasure I derive from watching The Great Gatsby these days is directly (sentimentally and nostalgically) related to the memories I have of my sixteen-year-old self in 1974.
 Back then I was caught up in all things movie-related and willfully swept up in the Gatsby hype.
 I read the articles, bought the soundtrack album, dragged my family to see it…I did everything short of insist my mother purchase and serve our meals on the limited-edition The Great Gatsby dinnerware by Corelle® they sold at the local department store.

 At that time I hadn't yet read Fitzgerald’s novel, so I didn't have any expectations waiting to be dashed.
 Nevertheless, in spite of my enthusiasm, I was underwhelmed when I finally got to see the film.
 It was nothing like the touching romance I was expecting, but it was a great deal like a film adaptation of a campy, self-serious Harold Robbins novel.
-Then, as now, I find it a gorgeous film to look at and in each passing year I grow ever fonder of the old-fashioned movie magic of large crowds of extras, big sets, period detail, all accomplished with no CGI.
-But it's impossible for me to regard it seriously and it remains on my DVD shelf, a treasured guilty pleasure.
+Then, as now, I find it a gorgeous film to look at, and with each passing year I grow ever fonder of the old-fashioned movie magic of large crowds of extras, big sets, period detail, all accomplished with no CGI.
+But it's still a film nearly impossible for me to regard seriously, and it remains on my DVD shelf, a treasured guilty pleasure.

 A couple of examples:

 According to Roman Polanski, his dream casting of the role of Guy Woodhouse in Rosemary’s Baby would have been Robert Redford.
-Upon seeing the lack of chemistry displayed between Mia Farrow and Robert Redford in The Great Gatsby, I tend to think he dodged a bullet there.
-Certainly the Clark Gable of the 70’s, Robert Redford is a strikingly handsome man (I could write a sonnet about the way the sun hits the blond fur on his upper thighs in his swimsuit scene) but he is woefully stiff and colorless as Gatsby.
-It’s unimaginable that anyone that bland could harbor an obsessed fixation on anything other than Miracle Whip.
+Upon seeing the lack of chemistry displayed between Mia Farrow and Robert Redford in The Great Gatsby, I'm inclined to think he dodged a bullet there.
+Certainly the Clark Gable of the 70’s, Robert Redford is a strikingly handsome man (I could write a sonnet about the way the sun hits the blond fur on his upper thighs in his swimsuit scene), but he is woefully stiff and colorless as Gatsby.
+It’s unimaginable that anyone this bland could harbor an obsessed fixation on anything other than Miracle Whip.

 |Actress Brooke Adams, (l.) who would star in 1978's Invasion of the Body Snatchers and actor Edward Herrmann (r.) who played FDR in the 1982 musical, Annie show up in bit parts as party guests in The Great Gatsby.|

-Trusting a book like The Great Gatsby to an industry comprised of individuals who wouldn't know a moral imperative if it tapped them on the shoulder and asked if it could park their Hummers for them, is a little like asking Donald Trump to act like a human being for a five minutes.
-The desire may be there, but the tools to pull it off aren't.
+Trusting a sensitive book like The Great Gatsby to an industry comprised of individuals who wouldn't know a moral imperative if it tapped them on the shoulder and asked if it could park their Hummers for them, is a little like asking Donald Trump to act like a human being for a five minutes: the desire may be there, but the tools to pull it off aren't.